 Speaking to strengths and accepting that emotions are temporary is helpful for anyone working with children.

-Mindfulness for kids is an important practice used to increase self-awareness.
+Mindfulness for Kids is an important exercise used to increase self-awareness.
 The link will take you to games, worksheets, and activities to help those kids in your life.

-Offering older kids sentence starters and encouraging them to complete the sentences as they make sense to them independently is a great activity for building self-awareness.
+Offering older kids sentence starters and encouraging them to complete the sentences is a great activity for building self-awareness.
 Start with these examples:

 When I’m bored, I like to…